“Poor user experiences inevitably come from poorly informed design teams.” – Jared M. Spool (User Interface Engineering, Founder)

 Ethnographic studies involve observing participants in their real-life environment in order to understand the day-to-day or specific routines of your end user.
 These qualitative studies are lengthy and typically conducted when the problem has yet to be defined.

 It paints a holistic picture.
 Observations of users in their normal environment bridges the gap between digital touchpoints and physical processes.
 Capturing these instances can often uncover critical problems that were not discovered initially.
-When our UX team tackled interview scheduling for a client in staffing services, we conducted various ethnographic studies to understand the disjointed workstreams and duplicative workarounds supervisors would use.
+When our XD team tackled interview scheduling for a client in staffing services, we conducted various ethnographic studies to understand the disjointed workstreams and duplicative workarounds supervisors would use.
 These observations enabled us to build an effective tool for managing interviews and viewing applicant availability, ultimately freeing up time for other revenue-generating activities.

 It helps you develop empathy.
 By immersing yourself with your users’ cultural and situational experiences, you are able to understand the experiences and emotions from their lens.